uncch-rdmc/dataverse-corere/Readme.md

 The CORE-RE project consits of three components: CORE-RE server, binderhub server, and gitlab server.

-The latter two can be downlaoded  and set up using the following sites:
+The latter two can be downloaded and set up using the following sites:

 https://about.gitlab.com/
 https://binderhub.readthedocs.io/en/latest/